-PRINCIPLES OF PUBLIC LIFE AND CODE OF CONDUCT
+M.PRINCIPLES OF PUBLIC LIFE

-- 2.74 All SELEP board and Federated Board members, advisors and officers are expected to demonstrate the highest standards of conduct when carrying out their responsibilities, and to adhere to their respective authority and business code of conducts or equivalent.
-As a minimum all members and officers must also comply with the SELEP Code of Conduct. - 2.75 The Code requires that all members of all SELEP boards and respective officers maintain high standards in the way they undertake their duties.
-As a board member they are a representative of the SELEP, and therefore their actions impact on the way in which the SELEP is viewed by the public. - 2.76 The Code also reflects the requirement that all members are required to have regard to the principles of public life, known as the Nolan Principles, contained within the provisions of S.29(1) of the Localism Act 2011, and set out below: - (a) Selflessness- to serve only the public interest and never improperly confer an advantage or disadvantage on any person. - (b) Integrity- Not to place themselves in situations where their integrity may be questioned, should not behave improperly and should on all occasions avoid the appearance of such behaviour.
+- M.1.
+All SELEP Ltd Board and Federated Board members, advisors and officers are expected to demonstrate the highest standards of conduct when carrying out their responsibilities, and to adhere to their respective authority and business code of conducts or equivalent.
+As a minimum all members and officers must also comply with the SELEP Code of Conduct. - M.2.
+The Code requires that all members of all SELEP Boards and respective officers maintain high standards in the way they undertake their duties.
+As a Board member they are a representative of SELEP Ltd, and therefore their actions impact on the way in which SELEP Ltd is viewed by the public. - M.3.
+The Code also reflects the requirement that all members are required to have regard to the principles of public life, known as the Nolan Principles, contained within the provisions of S.29(1) of the Localism Act 2011, and set out below: - M.3.1.
+Selflessness- to serve only the public interest and never improperly confer an advantage or disadvantage on any person. - M.3.2.
+Integrity- Not to place themselves in situations where their integrity may be questioned, should not behave improperly and should on all occasions avoid the appearance of such behaviour. - M.3.3.
+Objectivity- Make decisions on merit, including when making appointments, awarding Contracts or recommending individuals for rewards or benefits. - M.3.4.
+Accountability- To be accountable to the public for their actions and the manner in which they carry out their responsibilities and should co-operate fully and honestly with any scrutiny appropriate to their Office. - M.3.5.
+Openness- To be as open as possible about their actions and those of SELEP Ltd and should be prepared to give reasons for those actions. - M.3.6.
+Honesty- Not to place themselves in situations where their honesty may be questioned, should not behave improperly and should, on all occasions, avoid the appearance of such behaviour. - M.3.7.
+Leadership Should promote and support these principles by leadership and by example and should always act in a way that secures or preserves public confidence.

-- (c) Objectivity- Make decisions on merit, including when making appointments, awarding Contracts or recommending individuals for rewards or benefits. - (d) Accountability-To be accountable to the public for their actions and the manner in which they carry out their responsibilities and should co-operate fully and honestly with any scrutiny appropriate to their Office. - (e) Openness- To be as open as possible about their actions and those of the SELEP and should be prepared to give reasons for those actions. - (f) Honesty- Not to place themselves in situations where their honesty may be questioned, should not behave improperly and should, on all occasions, avoid the appearance of such behaviour. - (g) Leadership-Should promote and support these principles by leadership and by example and should always act in a way that secures or preserves public confidence. - 2.77 In signing their SELEP Register of Interest, Board members and officers are required to agree that they will comply with all SELEP policies, including, but not limited to, the Code of Conduction and Gifts and Hospitality Policy. - 2.78 SELEP officers are also required to sign up with the Nolan Principles through their contract of employment through Essex County Council, as the SELEP Accountable Body.
+- M.4.
+In signing their SELEP Ltd Register of Interest, Board members and officers are required to agree that they will comply with all SELEP Ltd policies, including, but not limited to, the Code of Conducti and Gifts and Hospitality Policy. - M.5.
+The Secretariat are also required to sign up with the Nolan Principles through their contract of employment through Essex County Council, as the Accountable Body.